SCS Noonan Scholars

 CAREER PATH LEADING TO THIS POSITION:

 Leading candidates will be dynamic and forward-thinking individuals with a minimum of ten years of demonstrated high-level leadership success developing and implementing comprehensive development programs, ideally on a national scale.
 Team management experience is required, and the successful candidate will have a clearly articulated management philosophy which supports high performance and employee retention.
 A substantial knowledge of best practices in fundraising, especially in major gifts, donor stewardship and prospect management, is essential.
 The ideal candidate will have experience in all areas of fundraising including major gifts, annual giving, grants and events, as well as a comfort with databases that support fundraising.
 Exceptional financial, organizational, project management and administrative skills are essential and expected.
 Nonprofit experience is required, and knowledge of the Los Angeles philanthropic community is a plus.
 Past experience leading a national development program or raising funds to fuel local and national priorities will be highly valued.
-The Chief Advancement Officer must be based in Los Angeles and be willing to travel nationally 25-30% of the time.
+The Chief Advancement Officer can be based in Los Angeles, Boston, the San Francisco Bay Area, New York City or Chicago and must be willing to travel nationally 25-30% of the time.

 A Bachelor’s degree is required.

-The Chief Advancement Officer is a professional, full-time, exempt position; salary will be competitive and relocation assistance, if needed, is available.
+The Chief Advancement Officer is a professional, full-time, exempt position.
+Salary range is $180,000-225,000 based on experience.
 SCS Noonan Scholars also provides a comprehensive health benefits and retirement package.

 SCS Noonan Scholars provides equal employment opportunities (EEO) to all employees and applicants for employment and prohibits discrimination and harassment based on race, color, religion, gender, gender identity, national origin, sexual orientation, age, disability, or veteran status.